softplus/Esp32Repartition/README.md

 3. Go to `http://4.3.3.4/` in your browser.
 This will take you to the main menu.
 4. Click `Configure Wifi` and set up your actual wifi.
 The device will reboot.
 5. Find the IP of the device, and connect to it.
+6. Click `Read partitions` to see the current partition table.
+This should look reasonable before proceeding, otherwise it might not be able to read your device's partition table.
+It will also tell you if you're in the right app partition.
-6. Click `Fix partitions`, and await the results.
+7. Click `Fix partitions`, and await the results.
 If it says that it's not on the first partition, upload this firmware again, and try again.
-7. If you're ok, it'll say ready on the bottom and reboot.
+8. If you're ok, it'll say ready on the bottom and reboot.
-8. Reconnect to `EPM-AP`, set your wifi again, reboot, find the device and connect to it.
+9. Reconnect to `EPM-AP`, set your wifi again, reboot, find the device and connect to it.
-9. Check `Read partitions` to see if it worked.
+10. Check `Read partitions` to see if it worked.
-10. Upload your desired firmware update.
+11. Upload your desired firmware update.
-11. Good luck.
+12. Good luck.

 ## Building